ChangeIsKey/.github/profile/README.md

 ## People and places

-This program is spearheaded by [Nina Tahmasebi](https://www.changeiskey.org/author/nina-tahmasebi/) at the University of Gothenburg's [Språkbanken Text (SBX)](https://spraakbanken.gu.se/).
+This program is spearheaded by [Nina Tahmasebi](https://www.changeiskey.org/author/nina-tahmasebi/) at the University of Gothenburg's [Linguistics and Theory of Science unit (FloV)](https://www.gu.se/en/about/find-staff/ninatahmasebi).

 Team members are, in alphabetical order:
 - [David Alfter](https://www.changeiskey.org/author/david-alfter/), University of Gothenburg